bronwynbjorkman/bronwynbjorkman.github.io/_posts/2019-06-30-thoughts-on-webcasting.markdown

 (Another technologically dumb solution would have been to load the slides on the computer hosting the Zoom meeting, enable screensharing from there, and have the person monitoring the webcam also advance the slides along with the speaker.)

-**So the entire conference is online in perpetuity?**
+### So the entire conference is online in perpetuity?

-**No.** We made a conscious decision <i>not</i> to record any of the talks, so that the webcast was real-time only.
+<b>No.</b> We made a conscious decision <i>not</i> to record any of the talks, so that the webcast was real-time only.
 This was mostly to avoid having to get permission to record from all of the speakers&mdash;which is something you would need if you did want to record&mdash;and to also avoid the potential logistics of recording some-but-not-all talks.

 We got a lot of questions about this from people who had registered for remote participation, so in future I would make sure to emphasize it in registration materials.

-**So that's it?**
+### So that's it?

 This is everything that we did for the webcast itself.
 The one remaining piece is to make remote participation <b>meaningful</b>&mdash;to try to give remote attendees some of the opportunity for casual conversation and interaction that makes conferences so valuable to attend.